rand-asswad/WCA1-docs/parts/1_intro.md

 research laboratory created in 1974, operated by the CNRS, CentraleSupélec and the University of Paris-Saclay.

-Research at L2S is conducted and fundamental and applied mathematics, divided into three main fields:
+Research at L2S is conducted in fundamental and applied mathematics, divided into three main fields:
 Systems and Control, Signal processing and Statistics, and Networks and Telecommunications.